Skip to main content

 High relevance

-Pays a lump sum on diagnosis of specific serious conditions.
-For doctors, who frequently see firsthand how a serious diagnosis disrupts a patient's working life, trauma cover is commonly considered as a complement to life and income protection.
+Trauma cover pays a lump sum on diagnosis of specified serious conditions such as cancer, heart attack, or stroke.
+For doctors, who often see firsthand how a serious diagnosis disrupts a patient working life, trauma cover is commonly considered as a complement to life and income protection, giving an extra cushion during treatment and recovery.

 TPD